 The possible causes for any of the above symptoms are numerous.
 As mentioned above, a lack or an insufficient quality of transmission fluid can be a contributor to all of these symptoms, so it is important to regularly check and change your transmission fluid.
 Other problems that can lead to these symptoms can include defective solenoid packs, wear and tear on any given part within your transmission, or errors with your vehicle’s onboard computer.
 These problems can be extremely difficult to diagnose and fix on your own –even impossible– so if you’re experiencing symptoms of transmission problems, you better bring them into Mister Transmission.

-If you think you have noticed some symptoms of transmission problems in your vehicle, please bring it into the shop or contact us.
+If you think you have noticed some symptoms of transmission problems in your vehicle, please bring it into the shop or contact our transmission shop.
 We should be able to have it up and running properly in a reasonable time for a reasonable price.Back